Sidecar: Use iPad as a second screen on Mac

 However, the additional features will only work on the latest versions of the apps you have installed.
 So after updating your Mac to macOS Catalina — don’t forget to update the apps too.
 But instead of launching every app separately and checking if an update is available, use an automatic solutions instead:

-- Download a CleanMyMac X free trial.
+- Download a CleanMyMac X free version.

 - Select everything available and click Update.